 Other testing of proposals

 3.7.
-Have the policy details to be given effect by this Bill been otherwise tested or assessed in any way to ensure the Bill's provisions are workable and complete?
-YES The Public Service Commission has been consulted on the policy decisions of the disestablishment.
+Have the policy details to be given effect by this Bill been otherwise tested or assessed in any way to ensure the Bill's NO provisions are workable and complete?

 Part Four: Significant Legislative Features